sudorandom/kmcd.dev/content/posts/2024/self-documenting-connect-services/index.md

 security: []
 tags:
   - name: connectrpc.eliza.v1.ElizaService
 ```

 This file is truncated to only show a single endpoint and related types.
 To see the full file, [click here](/posts/self-documenting-connect-services/openapi.yaml).
+The `converter.WithGlobal()` option uses the global protobuf registry as the source.
+If you want to use specific (or protobuf file descriptors not in that registry), you can pass in any `protoregistry.GlobalFiles` value to the `converter.WithFiles()` option.
+With `converter.WithBaseOpenAPI()`, you can specify a base OpenAPI spec that will be used as the basis for the generated one.
+Here you can add a description, version, security schemes, link to other documentation, etc.

 But what's the practical use of this YAML?